-The aim of Dentistry for Kids is to help each child accept dental care with confidence and without apprehension.
+Dentistry for Kids’ aim is to help each child accept dental care with confidence and without apprehension.

 To accomplish this goal, the team of interested partners (parents, the dentist and staff) must cooperate and share a mutual trust.

 Visiting the dentist should not be an intimidating experience.
 It should be comfortable, educational, and positive.
-Your child will become anxious, however, if you, the star member of our team, are fearful and concerned.
+However, if you, the star member of our team, are fearful and concerned, your child will become anxious.

-Dentistry for Kids suggests the best way to approach the first visit is with a positive and matter of fact nature.
-It is best to tell your child that the dentist is his friend and that he or she will shine a bright light in their mouth and use a tiny mirror to help him count teeth.
+Dentistry for Kids suggests the best way to approach the first visit is with a positive and matter-of-fact nature.
+It is best to tell your child that the dentist is their friend and that he or she will shine a bright light in their mouth and use a tiny mirror to help him count teeth.
 Describe x-rays as tooth pictures and the machine as a dental camera.
 Tell your child that the visit will be short and that there will be games to play and friendly people to meet.
-Don?t use words like fear, shot or poke.
+Don’t use words like fear, shot or poke.
 One of the following books may be helpful when introducing the concept of the dentist to your child:

 - Show Me Your Smile: Dora’s visit to the Dentist